-There is a Public Review Period - August 10, 2024 through August 19, 2024 - during which time the public may challenge a Candidate's Statement in court.
-A person may file a writ of mandate or injunction to require the Candidate's Statement to be amended.
-For extended contests the public review period is from August 15, 2024 through August 23, 2024. § 13314
+There is a Public Review Period - March 15, 2025 through March 24, 2025 - during which time the public may challenge a Candidate's Statement in court.
+A person may file a writ of mandate or injunction to require the Candidate's Statement to be amended. § 13314

-NOTE: The Registrar of Voters requests that a Court Order amending a Ballot Designation be issued by August 30, 2024 to ensure election material mailing deadlines are met. § 9163
+NOTE: The Registrar of Voters requests that a Court Order amending a Candidate's Statement be issued by April 4, 2025 to ensure election material mailing deadlines are met.

+Contest ID: Candidate 5 Statement of Quantications

+Words:

+[ ] 200 [ ] 400 June 3, 2025

+June 3, 2023 NAME: AGE:

+OCCUPATION: (Optional)

+OCCUPATION.

-Contest ID: Candidate ID : # Words: [] 200 [] 400 Candidate's Statement of Qualifications November 5, 2024 AGE: Optional) INSTRUC CTIONS: (Elections Code § 13307) 1.
-Signe ed and dated statement must be filed in the Registrar of Voters office at the time final nominatio led.
-A copy will be given to the candidate. n documents 2.
-This s statement is printed at candidate's expense and should reflect the candidate's qualifications.
-Date Candidate's Signature s SEE BACK-SIDE OF THIS PAGE FOR CANDIDATE'S STATEMENT FORMATTING GUIDELI NES.
+INSTRU CTIONS: (Elections Code § 13307)

+1. Signe are fil ed and dated statement must be filed in the Registrar of ed.
+A copy will be given to the candidate.
+Voters office at the time final nomination documents

+2. This statement is printed at candidate's expense and should reflect the candidate's qualifications.

+Date

+Candidate's Signature

+9 EE BACK-SIDE OF THIS PAGE FOR CANDIDATE'S STATEMENT FORMATTING GUIDELINES